fdcp/LLaVA-OneVision-1.5/README.md

 ```
 Note: When merging weights, the adapter component will be initialized with default values.

-Convert the model from HuggingFace format to Megatron format:
+Convert the model from Hugging Face format to Megatron format:

 ```bash
 AIAK_TRAINING_PATH=/workspace/LLaVA-OneVision-1.5 bash examples/llava_ov_1_5/convert/convert_4b_hf_to_mcore.sh \